bessoh2/IA_DEM_Roughness/README.md

 **tile_slicer(image, shape)**

+  **Short Summary:**

     Divides a given image into uniform tiles (except for at the edges) of specified shape.
 Returns the tiles in a dictionary with the location of each of the tiles as keys and the tiles as values.

   **Parameters:**